MatixLab/matix-blog/README.md

 - 🚀 Fast and optimized - Built for speed and performance.
 - 🦾 TypeScript, of course.
-- 🎨 [TailwindCss](https://tailwindcss.com/)： A utility-first CSS framework.
+- 🎨 [TailwindCss v4](https://tailwindcss.com/)： A utility-first CSS framework.
 - 📖 Simple: Just md / mdx files.
 - ☁️ Deploy on Netlify, zero-config.
 - 🚀 SEO-friendly: Support for SEO.